Eco-friendly products and ideas for your garden or allotment plot.

 Sadenned by the destruction of the UK's natural habits?
 Here are just a few methods for encouraging more wildlife into your garden.

 In these days of heightened environmental awareness, it is no wonder that more and more of us are making our own compost.
-Worm Bins – perfect for the small or non-existant garden.
+Worm Bins - perfect for the small or non-existent garden.

 We are all becoming increasingly worried about the effects of the agricultural chemicals on our food crops.
 Here are some natural solutions.